Hekkie Budler: IBO and WBA minimumweight champion

+Return to light-flyweight

 IBO light-flyweight champion

 After suffering his first loss in nearly six years, Budler was scheduled to face Siyabonga Siyo for the vacant WBA Pan-African light-flyweight title on October 22, 2016.
 It was his first fight at light flyweight since his loss to Gideon Buthelezi on January 27, 2011.
 Budler beat Siyo by unanimous decision, with scores of 116–112, 116-112 and 118–110.
 He remained in control for the duration of the bout, successfully countering anytime Siyo tried to get on the inside.

 Budler was scheduled to fight Joey Canoy for the vacant IBO light-flyweight title on February 4, 2017.
 Budler notched his first stoppage victory in two years, after Canoy retired from the fight at the end of the seventh round.

 Budler was scheduled to challenge the reigning IBF light flyweight champion Milan Melindo on September 16, 2017.
 It was one of his rare fights outside of South Africa, as it was contested at the Waterfront Hotel & Casino in Cebu City, Philippines.
 Melindo won the closely contested, high paced bout by split decision.
 Two judges awarded Melindo a 117-110 and 115-112 scorecard, while the third judge scored it 115-113 for Budler.

-WBA, IBF and The Ring light flyweight champion
+Unified light flyweight champion

 Budler was scheduled to challenge the unified WBA (Super), IBF, and The Ring light-flyweight titlist Ryoichi Taguchi on May 20, 2018.
 Despite coming into the fight as an underdog, Budler won the fight by unanimous decision, with all three judges scoring the bout 114–113 in his favor.
 Taguchi failed to make use of his height and reach advantage, as Budler successfully outboxed him utilizing outfighting tactics.
 Budler became the first South African to win three world titles simultaneously, the first African to win the Ring Magazine belt, and the first South African under the new Boxing SA (BSA) Act of 2001 to win the Ring Magazine title.

 In June 2021, IBF ordered Budler to make a mandatory defense against Felix Alvarado.
 As the two sides were unable to come to an agreement, the fight went to a purse bid.
 Sampson Boxing won with a bid of $25 000. with a split of 75% to Budler and 25% to Alvarado.
 Budler subsequently vacated the title, stating: "The purse money I was offered to defend was not good".

 Budler was scheduled to make his first title defense as a unified title holder against Hiroto Kyoguchi on December 31, 2018, at the Wynn Palace in Macau.
 The fight was on the undercard of the Donnie Nietes and Kazuto Ioka main event.
 Despite his status as the reigning champion, Budler came into the fight as an underdog.
 Kyoguchi won the fight by a tenth-round technical knockout.
 Budler claimed he had trouble properly breathing in the fight, as he was having sinus issues going into the fight.